bobmarconi22/Mod-6-Group-Project/README.md

 # Mod-6-Group-Project
 Mod 6 Group Project - Yelp Clone

-## Businesses - CRUD
+## Shops - CRUD
-- Users should be able to view all businesses.
+- Users should be able to view all Shops.
-- Users should be able to add their own business.
+- Users should be able to add their own Shop.
-- Users should be able to update their business information.
+- Users should be able to update their Shop information.
-- Users should be able to delete their business.
+- Users should be able to delete their Shop.

         Required:
             - Name